chocolateboy/get-wild/README.md

-For example, with the default mapping, a path such as `accounts.active.*.followers.*.name`, which extracts the names of all followers of active accounts, would return an array of account names interspersed with default values where an account doesn't have any followers (or if an account's name is undefined), e.g.:
+For example, with the default mapping, a path such as `accounts.active.*.followers.*.name`, which extracts the names of all followers of active accounts, would return an array of account names interspersed with default values where an account doesn't have any followers (or if a follower's name is undefined), e.g.:

 ```javascript